-The control panel power supply (current capacity 1.2 A) is fitted with:
+The control panel power supply (current capacity 1.2A) is fitted with:

-- voltage control system (the stabilized voltage of the control panel power supply is +13.6 V to +13.8 V and is factory set), - battery status monitoring system with optional disconnection of the battery if discharged - during testing the processor reduces the power supply and the loads are powered from the battery.
+- voltage control system, - battery status monitoring system with optional disconnection of the battery if discharged - during testing the processor reduces the power supply and the loads are powered from the battery.
 The testing takes place every 4 minutes and lasts for less than twenty seconds.
-If the battery voltage drops down to 9.5 V, the control panel will cut off the battery in order to prevent it from a complete discharge and damage.
+If the battery voltage drops down to 9.5V, the control panel will cut off the battery in order to prevent it from a complete discharge and damage.